-Experimenting with the process of choosing an ideal travel companion can be disastrous at times, but you can hardly ever go wrong with your close group of friends.
-Whether in school, college, at work or at a later stage- travelling with friends is an experience unmatched and brings memories unforgettable.
+Experimenting with your choice of an ideal travel companion can be disastrous at times, but you can hardly ever go wrong with your close group of friends.
+Whether in school, college, at work or at a later stage- travelling with friends is an experience unmatched and makes memories unforgettable.

 We bring you a list of Indian destinations that you should definitely visit with your friends to take the travel experience a level ahead.